 10. External apps and plug-ins

 Capture One can work with almost any external editor but not plug-ins.
-Lightroom Classic wins here because it works with both but is better with plug-ins (you can register only two external editors).
+Lightroom Classic works with both but is better with plug-ins (you can register only two external editors).
 Lightroom CC, however, is practically a closed system.
 It’s a tie in the Capture One vs Lightroom Classic battle (I might side with Capture One here), but Lightroom CC is a distant third.

 Capture One can ‘round trip’ files to most external editors such as Photoshop, Affinity Photo and even Nik Collection plug-ins (which also work as standalone apps).
 It does now have a plug-in architecture but it is not yet widely supported.